Codecademy/docs/README.md

 - Submit a Pull Request to edit an existing entry.
 - Submit a Pull Request to create a new entry.
 - Submit a typo/bug in [GitHub Issues](https://github.com/Codecademy/docs/issues).
-- Reply to the thread on [Possible Content Discussion](https://discuss.codecademy.com/t/find-a-starting-point-possible-content-discussion/745868) to share ideas and collaborate with other contributors, maintainers, or super users to determine good future issues.
+- Reply to the thread on [Possible Content Discussion](https://discuss.codecademy.com/t/find-a-starting-point-possible-content-discussion/745868) to share ideas and collaborate with other contributors, maintainers or super users to determine good future issues.
 - Share your thoughts in this [Docs feedback form](https://codecademyready.typeform.com/to/hzVIWDgz) to tell us how we can improve Docs!

-Whether you are a code newbie or a seasoned hacker, there's something for you!
+Whether you are a code newbie or a seasoned hacker there's something for you!

 Please read through the [Contribution Guide](https://www.codecademy.com/resources/docs/contribution-guide) ✨.
-There you'll find a write-up of our content standards and style guide, as well as templates for creating your entries.
+There you'll find a write-up of our content standards and style guide as well as templates for creating your entries.

 ## Additional Notes

-Remember, if you ever have any questions at all, we're always here to help in the [Codecademy Forums](https://discuss.codecademy.com/c/community/community-docs/2205) and [Codecademy Discord](https://discord.com/invite/codecademy).
+Remember, if you ever have any questions at all we're always here to help in the [Codecademy Forums](https://discuss.codecademy.com/c/community/community-docs/2205) and [Codecademy Discord](https://discord.com/invite/codecademy).